Persona78/W11PRO.24H2.WRKST.V4/README.md

 * Is possibel to create a local account on Setup and after on Settings.
 * It will run a batch on first boot with tweaks, mods, etc and will install my daily apps ( Gimp, Notepad++, DirectX, VC_redist.x86 and x64 and WinRar).
-* It have Thor Browser build in system to.
+* Can be installed in old machines (Rufus modded).
 * It have my personal Wallpaper and customization.